lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verses 17-18.**

-1\.Missing voices—"The dead praise not."
+1\.
+Missing voices—"The dead praise not."

-2\.Their stimulus upon ourselves—"But we."
+2\.
+Their stimulus upon ourselves—"But we."

-3\.Their cry to others—"Praise ye the Lord."
+3\.
+Their cry to others—"Praise ye the Lord."
 Let us make up for the silent voices.

 **Verses 17-18.**

-1\.They who do not praise God here will not praise him hereafter.
+1\.
+They who do not praise God here will not praise him hereafter.
 No reprieve therefore from punishment.

-2\.They who praise God in this life will praise him for evermore.
+2\.
+They who praise God in this life will praise him for evermore.
 Hallelujah for this.
-"Praise the Lord." *G.R.*
+"Praise the Lord." *G. R.*

 **Verses 17-18.** A new year's sermon.

-1\.A mournful memory—"the dead."
+1\.
+A mournful memory—"the dead."

-2\.A happy resolve—"but we will bless the Lord."
+2\.
+A happy resolve—"but we will bless the Lord."

-3\.An appropriate commencement—"from this time forth."
+3\.
+An appropriate commencement—"from this time forth."

-4\.An everlasting continuance—"and for evermore."
+4\.
+An everlasting continuance—"and for evermore."